Logo DesignBrand Strategy & PositioningModern Graphic Design

 Let’s dive into what makes this logo work:

 • The square shape: It isn’t just a square; it’s a statement.
-This design stands for no-nonsense among all those round bottles on the shelf.
+This design stands out from all those round bottles on the shelf.

 • The typeface: That flowing old-timey script plays well against those bold, blocky letters.
 Tradition meets modernity in typography form.